sainipankaj15/sainipankaj15/README.md

 ## 🚀 What I'm up to

+- Diving deep into **Backend technologies and System design**
+- Continuously improving my problem-solving skills
 - Developing and optimizing algorithmic trading strategies
-- Diving deep into backend technologies and system design
-- Continuously improving my problem-solving skills

 ## 💻 Tech Stack